lucianboatright/Tracker/README.md

     5,  123216.00,  51.539694,  -000.046470
     6,  123217.00,  51.539693,  -000.046467

     Note* one of the problems in my code is that teh count starts when the arduino is connected to both the sd card reader adn the neo-6 module.
     If the satalites connect when it has already tried will lead to the first number being the number of pulses since started.
-To restart the count push the button on the side of       the power input on the arduino.
+    To restart the count push the button on the side ofthe power input on the arduino.

 ![neo-6](src/Images/Modules/neo_6m_module.jpg)